josh-works/josh-works.github.io/_posts/2022-07-03-2022-context-setting-resources-for-certain-classes-of-relationship-difficulties.md

 I believe "systems" and "dynamics" are closely related to "complex reactive systems", and thus any discussion of failure or errors is best informed by approaching the issue with the 18 questions/statements of [How Complex Systems Fail: Being a Short Treatise on the Nature of Failure; How Failure is Evaluated; How Failure is Attributed to Proximate Cause; and the Resulting New Understanding of Patient Safety](https://how.complexsystems.fail/)

+Nature and nurture (genetics and environment) matter, for both of us.
-Briefly, Kristi's family, and Kristi, have displayed depressive and avoidant tendencies, across generations.
+Kristi's family, and Kristi, have displayed depressive and avoidant tendencies, across generations.
 Kristi's tended towards depressive states, especially as a reaction to increased stress and difficulty.
 For a long time, I was motivated to move in opposite directions as a reaction to stress and difficulty.
 This divide (which relates to substantial trauma we both experienced as children and more recently) eventually led to Kristi becoming systemically verbally and emotionally abusive towards me.

 For many reasons it took a very long time for me to recognize this, and eventually start protecting myself and adjusting expectations to better care for myself.
 It was deeply damaging and felt like repeated, horrific betrayals, for a long time.